S3 method for class 'eda_npol'

 Details

-This method serves as a wrapper to generate two types of plots for
+This method generates two types of plots for eda_npol objects:

 1. Variability Decomposition Plot (plot = "effects")